 🍀 My Experience With Xunantunich’s Horseback Riding Tour

 Overall, I’m glad I went on a Xunantunich horseback riding tour.
 Although the ruin was underwhelming–especially after visiting the famous Machu Picchu a few months earlier–the horseback riding aspect made it more fun, and the local guide made it more interesting.

 What To Wear for a Xunantunich Horseback Riding Tour

 Here’s a packing list for Xunantunich if you plan to get there by horseback.

 - Closed-toe shoes.
 You’ll want to wear closed-toe shoes as your horse can walk very close to a bush or tree trunk.
 These shoes should also have decent traction as you climb the uneven steps of Xunantunich.
-For reference, I wore my running shoes and was fine in them.
+I wore my running shoes and was fine in them.

 - Athletic top.
-Wear something comfortable and breathable as you’ll likely sweat when riding through the humid weather with little shade.
+Wear something comfortable and breathable, as you’ll likely sweat when riding through the humid weather with little shade.

 - Cash.
 Bring some cash to tip your tour guide at the end.

-If you have any questions or thoughts, feel free to leave them in the comments below!
+If you have any questions or thoughts, feel free to leave a comment below.

 - 🇧🇿 Belize Travel Tips: 10 Practical Things To Know